noahsa/learn/README.md

 # Learning Live Stream

-Nothing more than a live stream of what I'm learning about
+Nothing more than a live stream of what I'm learning

 ## 7/28/2022